cloudfoundry/bosh-bootloader/README.md

 # bosh-bootloader
-Also known as `bbl` *(pronounced: "bubble")*, bosh-bootloader is a command line utility for standing up a [CloudFoundry](https://cloudfoundry.org/) or [Concourse](https://concourse.ci) installation on an IAAS. `bbl` currently supports AWS, GCP and Azure.
+Also known as `bbl` *(pronounced: "bubble")*, bosh-bootloader is a command line utility for standing up a [CloudFoundry](https://cloudfoundry.org/) or [Concourse](https://concourse.ci) installation on an IaaS. `bbl` currently supports AWS, GCP and Azure.
 Openstack and vSphere support are planned.

 * [CI](https://wings.concourse.ci/teams/cf-infrastructure/pipelines/bosh-bootloader)
 * [Tracker](https://www.pivotaltracker.com/n/projects/1488988)